Table of Contents

 Topical or Local Therapies

-- Anti-depressants -- relieve neuropathic pain such as peripheral neuropathy.
+- Anti-depressants -- can also relieve nerve pain such as peripheral neuropathy.
+Some examples are Pamelor (nortriptyline) and Cymbalta (duloxetine).

 Determine if the Pain Treatment Works